odu-cs625-datavis/public-Fall24-aveerasa/HW3-idioms.md

 ## Report

 Your report is an important part of this assignment.
 It should be written as a narrative and not just a set of bullet points.
 Your report should include your name, CS625-HW3, date, and appropriate headings and Markdown markup for clarity and neatness.
-You will lose points if there are many spelling or grammatical errors.
+You will lose points if there any spelling or grammatical errors.

 Your report must contain the following sections:

 **Data**

-* name the table and section of the dataset(s) you've chosen
+* name the table and the dataset(s) you've chosen
-   * for example, in class we looked at Table 133 from Section 2 Births, Deaths, Marriages, and Divorces, <https://www.census.gov/library/publications/2011/compendia/statab/131ed/births-deaths-marriages-divorces.html>

 * describe any manipulation you performed on the data to prepare it for visualization, this includes choosing to use only subsets of the data (justify your decisions)

-**Visualization Idioms**
+**Visualization Idioms & visual encoding choices**

-* explain how the idioms used in the charts you created were appropriate choices for your datasets
+* Explain how the idioms used in the charts you created were appropriate choices for your datasets
 * for each chart, provide an idiom/mark/data/encode table

-Below is an example for a horizontal bar chart of marriage rates per state ([markdown code](#markdown-code-for-table)).
+Below is an example for a horizontal bar chart of marriage rates per state ([markdown code](#markdown-code-for-table)). refer Chapter 7- Arrange Tables

 Idiom: Bar Chart / Mark: Line
 | Data: Attribute | Data: Attribute Type  | Encode: Channel |